jthorn70/Skater-XL-Trick-Request-Bot/README.md

 - Clone the repository to preferred destination
 - Retrieve your OATH token from twitch [here](https://twitchapps.com/tmi/)
 - add OATH token and channel names to options.js
-- In the command line, navigate to the destination of the cloned repository
 - type **npm install**
+- Run the auto.py python script to run the bot or alternatively, In the command line, navigate to the destination of the cloned repository
 - type **node bot.js**
 - Enjoy!